MAIF/otoroshi/manual.next/src/main/paradox/getting-started.md

 EOF
 ```

-Then create a service secure by the previous authentication module, which proxie `google.fr` on `webapp.oto.tools`.
+Then create a service secure by the previous authentication module, which proxies `google.fr` on `webapp.oto.tools`.

 ```sh
 curl -X POST http://otoroshi-api.oto.tools:8080/api/services \